HowLongFor

 Rough plumbing2–4 daysMove or install drain lines, supply pipes, shower valve

-Electrical rough-in1–2 daysMove outlets, add GFCI, install exhaust fan wiring
+Electrical rough-in1–2 daysMove outlets, add GFCI protection, install exhaust fan wiring

-Inspection (rough-in)1–3 daysMunicipality verifies plumbing and electrical before closing walls
+Inspection (rough-in)1–3 daysMunicipality inspector verifies plumbing and electrical before walls close

-Drywall and waterproofing2–4 daysHang, tape, mud; install waterproof membrane in wet areas
+Drywall and waterproofing2–4 daysHang, tape, and mud drywall; install waterproof membrane in wet areas

-Tile installation3–7 daysFloor and wall tile including mortar and grout setting time
+Tile installation3–7 daysFloor and wall tile, including setting time for mortar and grout

 Vanity and countertop1–2 daysInstall vanity, countertop, and sink